Global carmakers face electric shock in China

 Buoyed by demand from consumers like Ms Cheng, electric-car sales are rocketing in China's roughly US$500 billion (S$685 billion) car market, the world's biggest.

-In the first four months of 2022, the number of new-energy passenger cars - pure EVs and plug-in hybrids - more than doubled from a year earlier to 1.49 million cars, according to data from the China Association of Automobile Manufacturers.
+In the first four months of the year, the number of new-energy passenger cars - pure EVs and plug-in hybrids - more than doubled from a year earlier to 1.49 million cars, according to data from the China Association of Automobile Manufacturers.

 The cleaner technologies accounted for 23 per cent of China's passenger car market, where overall vehicle sales fell 12 per cent, reflecting a steep decline in demand for petrol cars.